Leo Hatton: Film

-In the critically acclaimed indie film Postcards from London for Peccadillo Pictures and the BFI directed by Steve McLean, Hatton played three roles The Doctor, Mary Magdalene and The Prostitute.
+In the critically acclaimed indie film Postcards from London for Peccadillo Pictures and the BFI directed by Steve McLean, Hatton played three roles The Doctor, Mary Magdalene and The Prostitute, starring alongside Harris Dickenson and Jonah Hauer-King.

 Hatton was cast as the female lead in the 2022 indie biopic film The Man Who Saved the Internet with a Sunflower, co-starring alongside Martin Delaney.